lubhaniagarwal/Dataset-Modelling/README.md

 # Dataset-Modelling
 This project is about extracting the tweets regarding amazon delivery and locker with help of twitterscraper and cleaning and pre processing .

+About 14500 tweets are extracted for each amazon delivery and amazon locker .

 # data -cleaning / preprocessing
 Data is cleaned and preprocessed by removing all hashtags, url , https requests and tags such as @ by using regex